Scatter Correction in X-ray CT by Physics-Inspired Deep Learning: Experiments

-To facilitate comparison, line profiles for each method and maximum intensity projections (MIP) of the error volumes for DSE and PhILSCAT are provided together in Figures \ref{fig:mag_err_comp_3D_CBCT_ti_rods_poly} and ~\ref{fig:line_profile_hor_comp_3D_CBCT_ti_rods_sagittal} for the polychromatic case.
-An MIP in a particular direction is obtained by assigning to the projection the maximum absolute values the rays encounter in any voxel they traverse.
-As could be expected from the strong scatter, the total measurement reconstructions contain large magnitude errors ranging between 1000 HU and 2000 HU over the objects.
+As could be expected from the strong scatter, the $\tau$-reconstructions contain large magnitude errors of 1000 -- 2000 HU over the objects.
 The projection-domain DSE algorithm improves considerably on these magnitude errors.
 However, there still remain relatively large errors on the highly attenuating paths.
-PhILSCAT corrects scatter related artifacts noticeably better over those regions while not suffering any setbacks on any other part of the reconstruction compared to DSE.
+PhILSCAT corrects scatter-related artifacts noticeably better over those regions while not suffering any setbacks on any other part of the reconstruction compared to DSE.
 Additionally, streaking artifacts are suppressed to a greater extent using PhILSCAT.
+This can also be observed in reconstructions with tighter HU window focusing on lower densities in Fig. \ref{fig:mag_err_comp_3D_CBCT_ti_rods}.
+Finally, tighter HU window reconstructions for higher HU values in Fig. \ref{fig:mag_err_comp_3D_CBCT_ti_rods_poly} show the better performance of PhILSCAT in reducing shading artifacts and increasing contrast.
 Thanks to these differences, PhILSCAT performs better than DSE in terms of PSNR, SSIM and the peak error, as revealed by the metrics reported in Tables~\ref{table:recon_acc_mono_3D_recon_CBCT_ti_rods} and ~\ref{table:recon_acc_poly_3D_recon_CBCT_ti_rods}.

+The peak errors are over the entire reconstructed volume and a single voxel with a large outlier error can determine this quantity.
+To provide further insight into the larger error values, we note that the total number of voxels for the test phantoms that have error magnitudes larger than 500 HU is reduced by PhILSCAT by $\approx 8$ fold from their number (3,900) in DSE.
+Also, thanks to the loss function described in Sec. \ref{sec:loss_fct}, which minimizes the error in the reconstruction domain, although PhILSCAT has $ 12\%$ larger MSE in the estimates of scatter, the \emph{reconstruction} PSNR of PhILSCAT is 1.8 dB better than DSE.